VBGI/herbs/herbs/docs/sphinx/en/source/http_api.rst

 Examples
 --------

-To get tested with the service, one can build a search request using web-browser (just follow the links below):
+To test the service, one can build a search request using web-browser (just follow the links below):

 http://botsad.ru/hitem/json/?genus=riccardia&collectedby=bakalin

-Follow through the link will lead to json-response that includes all known (and published) herbarium records with genus *Riccardia* and collected by `bakalin`.
+Following the link will lead to json-response that includes all known (and published) herbarium records of genus *Riccardia* collected by `bakalin`.

 Searching by **ID** (`colstart` will be ignored):